circuitdao/docs/docs/technical-manual/overview.md

 ## Operations

-For each protocol coin page deals with operations that can be performed on a given protocol coin.
+Each protocol coin page deals with operations that can be performed on a given protocol coin.
 Operations are grouped by who can perform them.

 * **Owner**: The person that owns or controls a coin.
 Applies to:
   * Collateral vaults
   * Savings vaults
   * Announcers
   * Governance coins
-* **Keeper**: This can be anyone, but in practice are often professional trading firms that operate bots or automated trading infrastructure.
+* **Keeper**: This can be anyone, but in practice they are often professional trading firms that operate bots or automated trading infrastructure.
 Applies to:
   * Statutes
   * Oracle
   * Announcers